allysonw/dental-cms/notes.md

 - treatment plan (only dr can change)

 Doctor-only
-List of patients
+- List of patients
-List of appointments
+- List of appointments
-New appointment, edit appt
+- New appointment, edit appt
-New MR, edit
+- New MR, edit
-New tx plan, edit
+- New tx plan, edit
-New tx, edit
+- New tx, edit

-Try multiple models - see what happens

 1) patient
 2) doctor